NServiceBus has a built-in implementation of the Publish-subscribe pattern.

 Subscribe

-The subscribe workflow for multicast transports is as follows
+The subscribe workflow for multicast transports is as follows:

-- Broker stores the subscription information.
+- The broker stores the subscription information.

 Publish

-The publish workflow for multicast transports is as follows
+The publish workflow for multicast transports is as follows: